Roboy/roboy_dialog/docs/system_architecture/1_Core.rst

 The ``roboy.dialog.ConversationManager`` is the central managing node for the Dialog System.
 It is the entry point of the program.
 When ``roboy.dialog.ConversationManager.main()`` is launched, it initializes all necessary modules and then enters control-mode, where it assumes a behaviour depending on the selected *InputDevice* in order to provide control over the *Conversations*.

 **During the initialization phase** all components that are included in the Dialog System core are initialized.
-This especially includes the *NLU* (in form of a queue of several ``roboy.linguistics.sentenceanalysis.Analyzer`` classes) and *world interface* specific initializations (*world interfaces* may for different reasons need a centralized initialization seperate from the I/O devices which are used to communicate with them).
+This especially includes the *NLU* (in form of a queue of several ``roboy.linguistics.sentenceanalysis.Analyzer`` classes) and *world interface* specific initializations ( *world interfaces* may for different reasons need a centralized initialization separate from the I/O devices which are used to communicate with them).

 **In order to manage Conversations ** it stores them by UUID, which is in the format "[world-interface-name]-[uuid-from-world-interface]", for example "telegram-aaaaaaaaaaaa".
 Then it provides an API consisting of methods that allow controlling the *Conversation* threads if you know their uuid.
 It allows creating and spawning new *Conversations* and restarting, stopping and pausing existing ones.
 Also it allows deregistering *Conversations* so they can properly be destroyed when they are over.